We have all heard of that one friend who made money off selling stocks.

 Because the total investment is spread out over multiple stocks, some of them might make a significant profit, ensuring that the loss isn’t too much.
-In other words: mutual fund investment thrives on making a slew of small, low-risk investment, the sum of which pays off big.
+In other words: mutual fund investment thrives on making a slew of small, low-risk investments, the sum of which pays off big.

 The role of the mutual fund investor is to make sure that he or she picks the right group of stocks to maximize profit.

-This crucial difference is something Rajeev Thakkar, Chief Investment officer, PPFAS Mutual Fund, underscored at the ET Wealth Investment Workshop.
+This crucial difference is something Rajeev Thakkar, Chief Investment Officer, PPFAS Mutual Fund, underscored at the ET Wealth Investment Workshop.

 Responding to a query from one of the participants who held that he was better off investing in stocks rather than mutual funds, he explained the idea behind mutual funds was to average out the risk.

 “Mutual funds are designed in a manner where they will give an average of total stocks held in the portfolio.
-If a mutual fund scheme has 25 stocks, the scheme’s return will neither be that of the worst stock, nor that of the best stock,” said Thakkar.
+If a mutual fund scheme has 25 stocks, the scheme’s return will neither be that of the worst stock nor that of the best stock,” said Thakkar.
 This way, returns also get average out,” he said.

-Although he stressed on the importance of investing in mutual funds, Rajeev Thakkar also had some words of advice for investors looking to get into the stock market.
+Although he stressed the importance of investing in mutual funds, Rajeev Thakkar also had some words of advice for investors looking to get into the stock market.